 Zhang-Zhung kingdoms and Bon Religion

 Zhang-Zhung, now Guge, was the culture and kingdom of all of western Tibet, which has survived long before Buddhism in Tibet, Zhang-Zhung is also claimed to be the birthplace of Bon religion which in turn has influenced the philosophies and practices of Tibetan Buddhism.
-Zhang-Zhung, as a kingdom was powerful enough to conquer all the neighbouring kingdoms of 18 in total at a time, the culture, however, controlled the major portion of Tibetan Plateau.
-Tibetans practised Bon for centuries even after the rise of the so-called Yarlung Dynasty or Tibetan Empire until Buddhism was fully supported by the majority, which took a long long time.
+Zhang-Zhung, as a kingdom was powerful enough to conquer all the neighboring kingdoms of 18 in total at a time, the culture, however, controlled the major portion of Tibetan Plateau.
+Tibetans practiced Bon for centuries even after the rise of the so-called Yarlung Dynasty or Tibetan Empire until Buddhism was fully supported by the majority, which took a long long time.

 The kingdom’s reign lasted until when Songtsen Gampo conquered the whole region and more in the 7th century.